Fundamentals of AI-Assisted Software Development

 Critical Success Factors

-- Agent management skills: Clear goal setting, effective delegation, quality assurance
+- Agent management skills: clear goal-setting, effective delegation, quality assurance

 Further Resources